gbmsaraujo/gbmsaraujo/README.md

 # Hi there! ð I'm Gabriel Araujo

-Passionate software developer with a knack for crafting robust solutions.
-I enjoy working with a variety of technologies to build innovative projects.
+Passionate Python Developer with expertise in Flask, FastApi, and a love for building scalable applications.
+I thrive on tackling challenges and exploring new technologies to create innovative solutions.

 ## ð§ Languages & Technologies